mixspa/mixspa-core/README.md

 # mixspa-core
-mixspa-core is a library for micro-frontend.
+mixspa-core is a base library for micro-frontend.

 ## Current Status: